Is the COVID-19 vaccine necessary?

 The Centers for Disease Control and Prevention (CDC) and FDA confirm that the benefits of the vaccines far outweigh the risk of COVID-19.

-Did the Pfizer and Moderna COVID-19 vaccines undergo testing in clinical trials?
+Did the COVID-19 vaccines undergo testing in clinical trials?

-Yes, at this point, more than 70,000 patients have participated in clinical trials of the two authorized vaccines.
+Yes.
+More than 110,000 patients have participated in initial clinical trials of the authorized vaccines.
 Clinical trials are the primary way researchers determine if a new treatment is safe and effective.
-The FDA utilized data from the clinical trials and determined two vaccines were ready to be authorized for emergency use authorization (EUA).
+The FDA utilized data from the clinical trials and determined the vaccines were ready to be authorized for emergency use authorization (EUA).
+The clinical trials for these vaccines are ongoing and continue to enroll more participants from previously unstudied populations.

 How was this vaccine developed so fast when others take years to develop?